 Today, the coronavirus pandemic has impacted negatively on education systems all across the world, forcing many schools and institutions to close.
-In more than 100 nations, efforts to prevent the development of through non-pharmaceutical COVID-19 therapies and preventive measures like as social detachment and self-isolation have resulted in the widespread termination of elementary, secondary, and secondary epidemics of school.
-Early infectious diseases resulted in widespread school closures.
+In more than 100 nations, efforts to prevent the development of COVID-19 through non-pharmaceutical therapies and preventive measures like as social detachment and self-isolation have resulted in the widespread termination of elementary, secondary, and secondary school.
+Early epidemics of infectious diseases resulted in widespread school closures.